cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-jaime-silvela/index.md

 which still felt arcane and unexplored.
 "I have fond memories of my family's Commodore VIC-20.
 But it was not until reading [*Structure and Interpretation of Computer Programs*](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/index.html) in my early twenties that I thought of writing code for a living."
-That book also motivated him to move to the US for graduate school, which he did in 2003.
+That book also motivated him to move to the US for graduate school.

 To the question what he wants to be when he grows up, Jaime answers: "I just turned 50, and you don't find so many developers of that age.
 But I intend